 What about the Champions Festival?

-The annual UEFA Champions Festival will run from Thursday 30 May until Sunday 2 June in central Madrid.
+The annual UEFA Champions Festival opened on Thursday and will run until Sunday 2 June in central Madrid.

 Who's the final referee?